rastersoft/tabletwm/README.md

 TabletWM
 ========

-Version 0.17
+Version 0.18

 TabletWM is a minimalistic Window Manager, oriented to tablet PCs and devices with small screens.
 It tries to keep all windows maximized.
 No window has decorations.

 It also has a virtual keyboard, to be able to manage apps without a physical keyboard.

-It is based on SWM, from CINOLT, available at http://lists.freedesktop.org/archives/xcb/2011-November/007375.html
+It is based on code from SWM, from CINOLT, available at http://lists.freedesktop.org/archives/xcb/2011-November/007375.html

 ## Using TabletWM